The State of Virtual Photography [Q+A]

 - When was virtual photography born?

-Virtual photography as a more complex form of screengrabbing was born with the first photo mode, which gave any player the tools to capture a videogame environment (or subject) from a personal point of view and with photographic tools detached from the in-game fix camera.
+Virtual photography as a more complex form of screengrabbing was born with the first photo mode, which gave any player the tools to capture a videogame environment (or subject) from a personal point of view with photographic tools detached from the in-game fix camera.
 As far as I know, the first full-fledged photo mode was included in Gran Turismo 4 on Playstation2 in 2004, so we can trace back to that period as the birthyear of VP

 - Who is the father of virtual photography?